Sub-Total: $0.00

 Migraine Facts

-Migraine is more than a headache, it is a complex neurological disease.
+Migraine is more than just a "bad headache"

-- Migraine costs American employers about $19 billion a year because of missed workdays and impaired work function.
+- American employers lose an estimated $19.3 billion per year because of missed workdays 15

 Patient Perspectives